RobPavey/wikitree-sourcer/docs/contributors/setup_guide.md

 In vscode you can then do "Open Folder" on the new folder.

+### Get the latest from the develop branch

+This is optional.
+You could just work in the main branch.
+But it is best to be up to date with the latest work in the develop branch of the main repo.

+`git checkout develop`

+The main branch is used for making releases.
+The develop branch is where completed (or at least reviewed and tested) work resides.

 ### Install node.js

 It can be downloaded here: https://nodejs.org/en/download/